Semantic-Org/Semantic-UI/README.md

 ## 2.2 Release

-Semantic UI `2.2` is now available (June 2016).
+Semantic UI `2.2` is now available.
 Read up on [what's new](http://www.semantic-ui.com/introduction/new.html) in the docs.

 Migration info from `1.x` can be found in the [2.0 release notes](https://github.com/Semantic-Org/Semantic-UI/blob/master/RELEASE-NOTES.md#version-200---march-xx-2015)